vividness/geocoding_lite/README.md

 # Coordinates of Brookly NY.
 # Note that when doing reverse geocoding you need
 # to put your coordinates in an array.
-The size of array
-# is 2 elements.
+# The size of array is 2 elements.
+#   coordinates[0] for lattitude
+#   coordinates[1] for longitude
 coordinates = [40.714224, -73.961452]

 puts coordinates.geocoding_lookup.first